circonus/docs/content/contribution-guidelines.md

 ### Adding a Section

 To add a section, create a directory containing an `_index.md` file.
 The directory name should correspond to the desired section title, with all letters lowercased and spaces converted to hyphens.
+Hyphens are specifically important as the directory name impacts the URL path of pages within the section and in turn, their SEO.

 The `_index.md` file defines a section and allows for specification of yaml front matter (metadata) for the section.
 Front matter should contain the official section title as well as a weight indicating the appearance order in relation to sibling sections.
-Here is front matter within an `_index.md` file for a project named
+Here is front matter within an `_index.md` file for a section named
-"Tutorials":
+"Dashboards":

 ```
 ---
-title: Tutorials
+title: Dashboards
 weight: 10
 ---
 ```